kapil-krishna/dwp-test/README.md

 ## Installing dependencies

 The easiest way to build and run the application is to run it in an IDE like IntelliJ or Eclipse.
-If you plan on doing it this way, skip to the "After running" section at the bottom.
+If you plan on doing it this way, ensure you run a package build with Maven, then skip to the "After running" section at the bottom.

 If that's not possible, you'll need to install both Java and Maven manually.